yangchiu/dumping-files-through-telnet/README.md

 #   Dumping logAnalysis/test.txt...
 # Done!
 ```
-arg isn't start with '/', so downloaded files would be located at current directory.
+arg isn't beginning with '/', so downloaded files would be located at current directory.